Blog

 3. Automate Evidence Collection

 Integrate a compliance automation tool, such as Sprinto, with your cloud provider’s APIs and CI/CD pipeline.
-Configure it to snapshot firewall rules, pull access and audit logs, and record change management events in real-time.
+Set it up to snapshot firewall rules, pull access and audit logs, and capture change-management events in real time.
+From our experience, startups with three or more direct integrations (such as AWS, Okta, GitHub) can automate 70-80% of their evidence collection, while those managing it manually waste hundreds of hours pulling logs.

 Automation ensures that evidence is complete, timestamped, and stored securely, eliminating the need for manual exports and outdated screenshots.